youngminPIL/rollback/README.md

 ## Test

-The test will be done when you train until period 4.
+The test will be done when you complete your trainung up to period 4.
 ```
 test_resnet.py
 ```